Search This Blog

 What is Risk in Software Engineering?
 Explain the reactive and proactive risk strategies with appropriate examples.

-• It is an uncertain event or condition that, if it occurs, has a positive or negative impact on project objectives like time, cost, quality, or performance.
+• It is an uncertain event or condition that, if it occurs, has an adverse (negative) impact on project objectives such as time, cost, quality, or performance of the software product or process.

-• Risks can arise from many areas such as technology, people, processes, requirements, environment, or business.
+• Risks can arise from any person or any resource involved in the development process such as technology, people, processes, requirements, environment, or business.

 👉 Examples of risks involved in software development: